 If you believe that your current program is not the right fit, you can change your major.
 However, you should discuss this change with the Program Coordinator of the program you are leaving as well as with the new Program Coordinator to understand how a change of major will affect your new program requirements and financial aid.
+You will need to meet any requirements and be accepted into the new program.
+Any grades you received in your original program will remain on your transcript and be factored into your QPA even in the courses do not count toward your new program of study.
 The form and instructions can be found on this webpage.